Photo: Personal Support Worker students pose for a class picture at Herzing College (2019)

-Despite issues of pay, many people are attracted to personal support worker careers, because there are SO many job available.
-Our aging population, staff shortages at nursing homes, and strong demand for home care, are opening up a lot of opportunities for PSWs.
+Despite issues of pay, many people are attracted to personal support worker careers because there are SO many jobs available.
+Our aging population, staff shortages at nursing homes, and strong demand for home care are opening up a lot of opportunities for PSWs.

-The latest Government of Canada Job Bank report shows strong employment growth for personal support workers, in every region of Ontario.
+The latest Government of Canada Job Bank report shows very strong employment growth for personal support workers in every region of Ontario.

-In fact, this occupation gets 3 stars for demand—the Job Bank's highest possible rating.
-And demand is expected to hold steady for at least the next 10 years.
+In fact, this occupation gets five stars for demand—the Job Bank's highest possible rating.

 Con: Staff shortages can cause heavy workloads

-So, imagine you're working at a nursing home, and instead of being responsible for 8-10 patients each shift, you're asked to look after 15-20.
+Imagine you're working at a nursing home, and instead of being responsible for eight to 10 patients each shift, you're asked to look after 15 to 20.
 It's a heavy workload, which causes stress for some PSWs.